Table of Contents

 The real meaning of A-/B+

 There is no difference in the meaning of A- and B+.
-If you get an A- or B+, either way, you are good but there are those in your peers who are decidedly better in that particular course.
+If you get an A- or B+, either way, you are good, but there are those in your peers who are decidedly better in that course.

-It makes no difference if it is recorded as plain A or B on the transcript, you ARE still that “you”.
+It makes no difference if it is recorded as plain A or B on the transcript, you still ARE that same “you”.

 If term after term, you find yourself near the cut-off for A- and B+, don't be surprised with a 3.5 GPA in the long run.
 Then again, keep in mind, maintaining a 3.5 cumulative GPA is very good—not just good—and means something quite different from receiving one A-/B+ one time in one course.